 For more details on how to use Cloud Storage to serve static assets, including how to serve from a custom domain name, refer to How to Host a Static Website.

-Serving files from other GCP services
+Serving files from other Google Cloud services

 Serving files directly from your app